Zum Hauptinhalt springen

 All of our advisory approaches, workshops and individual information reflect the latest regulatory developments as at the reporting date (e.g. in relation to the omnibus package).
 The content of the website will be updated when final regulatory changes are made.

 The EU’s Corporate Sustainability Due Diligence Directive, known as CSDDD, came into effect on July 25, 2024.
-This directive mandates companies to address human rights and environmental regulations not only within their own operations and those of their subsidiaries, but also throughout their direct and indirect business relationships.
+Under the directive, companies are subject to human rights and environmental regulations governing their own business activities and the chain of activities of their respective operations.

 Classification of the CSDDD

-The CSDDD provides a framework that requires European businesses to adopt responsible practices while also aiming to enhance competitiveness.
-The EU seeks to reduce or prevent future adverse impacts on human rights and the environment across the operations and chain of activities of European businesses.
+The CSDDD sets standards for the responsible conduct of European businesses while also aiming to make them more competitive.
+By mandating more sustainable business practices, the EU seeks to reduce or prevent future adverse impacts on human rights and the environment in each company’s field of operation and chain of activities.

 Who is affected by the CSDDD?